day8/re-frame/README.md

   `(subscribe [:items "blue"])`

 The vector identifies, first, the query, and then supplies further arguments.
 You could think of that as representing `select * from Items where colour="blue"`.

-Except there's no SQL available and you would be the one to implement the more sophisticated `query-fn` to handle those further arguments.
+Except there's no SQL available and you would be the one to implement the more sophisticated `query-fn` capable of handling the "where" argument.
 More in later tutorials.

 ### Code For Domino 6